UniMath/agda-unimath/src/foundation/path-algebra.lagda.md

 types x-, y-, and z-concatenation, after the standard names for the three axis in 3-dimensional space.

-The x-concatenation operation corresponds the standard concatination of equalities.
+The x-concatenation operation corresponds the standard concatenation of equalities.

 ```agda